North Korea's Kim Jong Un to meet Putin in Russia on Thursday: Kremlin

 Kim’s chief aide, Kim Chang Son, was seen in Vladivostok on Sunday, according to South Korea’s Yonhap news agency.

+Vladivostok is the closest major Russian city to the short stretch of border that Russia and North Korea share, and can be reached from the border via train, Kim’s preferred mode of international transport.

-Russia has for years been involved in efforts to persuade North Korea to give up its nuclear progamme.
+Russia has for years been involved in efforts to persuade North Korea to give up its nuclear program.
 It was involved in so-called six party talks - along with the two Koreas, Japan, the United States and China - that were last held in 2009.

-NK News, a group that follows North Korea, showed photos on its website on Monday of preparations at Vladivostok’s Far Eastern Federal University, which is likely to host part of the summit.
-Workers were putting up North Korean and Russian flags.

 South Korea’s foreign ministry said it understood the agenda would include Russia-North Korea relations, denuclearisation, and regional cooperation.